 The Story Behind The Islanders Eating The British Bulldogs’ Matilda

-Once we began to talk about the tag team days, I kind of fell out of interviewer role, and my inner fan crept out.
-The Islanders were one of my favorite tag teams, so I had to satiate that part of myself and ask some questions about their run against The British Bulldogs, where they famously made a work of eating Matilda over a fire in full, crazed Islander style.
+Once we began to talk about the tag team days, I fell out of the interviewer role, and my inner fan crept out.
+The Islanders were one of my favorite tag teams, so I had to satiate that part of myself and ask some questions about their run against The British Bulldogs.
+They famously made a work of eating Matilda over a fire in full, crazed Islander style.

 "That was so much fun, and we ate chicken to sell that angle.
 We had to take that dog on the road with us, though.
 We took turns taking care of the dog, and the Bulldogs gave us a bag of food, the chain, and the bed the dog slept in.
 You gotta walk him at the hotel and take him out.
 This was cutting in on my party life, you know. (laughs)

 "We had to take her everywhere we went.
 When we flew, we had to get her at the gate, all that.
 You know how many rental cars that dog pooped in, and we had to clean it up?
 It was like a kid we had to take care of.
 We’d go back to the hotel room, and she’d poop all in there.
 It was a different experience to be in the ring and take care of a dog.
 We didn’t know nuthin’ about a dog.
 She ate our wrestling gear and chewed up our trunks."

 Sam Fatu shared another entertaining story about being on the road with Matilda.

 "Another funny one with the dog was when we were riding in the car.
 Haku was in the passenger seat, and the dog was in the back.
 Jimmy, if I didn’t know any better, I thought Andre the Giant was back there.
 This dog farted so loud.
 I kid you not, when some dogs or people fart, it goes away, but not Matilda.
 We had a hundred and eighty miles to go, and it stunk the whole damn way.
 Man, it was hard taking care of that dog."